-Why Investors Care About Your LTV:CAC
+Why Acquirers Care About Your LTV:CAC

 Suffice it to say that high LTV:CAC ratios are always going to be viewed more favorably by investors than low ones.
 Investors care about your company’s ability to scale for future growth and remain a long-term competitor in the marketplace.
-LTV:CAC is perhaps the best way for

 Beyond providing insights into resource allocation, customer success, and marketing efficiency, it is one of the key calculations used by investors to determine valuation.